tonethar/IGME-110-Fall-2025/documents/p2-final.md

 ## II.
 Documentation Requirements

 - Update your the documentation you submitted for the [P2 draft](p2-mockup-draft.md#iii-submission-to-mycourses) - meaning your design decisions and ALL sources
+- Be sure to clearly state the audience and goals of the infographic, and to explain your design decisions
+- Explain how feedback you received influenced your design
+- You will be also graded on your writing quality (grammar, spelling, syntax)

 ---